Nathan-Vandevoort/ENVY/README.md

 ![mayaUI-ezgif com-optimize](https://github.com/user-attachments/assets/5d959639-5b5d-4078-b62d-38069987d7be)

 Right now you can see I have two cameras which are both inactive.
 To tell envy to render this camera you simply click on the camera icon and it should turn blue.
-You can also click on the clock icon to adjust the frame range per camera to have envy render your sequences for you. the `Start Frame` and `End Frame` parameters set themselves from your render settings but you can overwrite them within this UI. the `Batch Size` parameter is how many frames will be allocated to each computer, learn more about batch sizes and what they mean practically [here](#batch-size)!.
+You can also click on the clock icon to adjust the frame range per camera to have envy render your sequences for you. the `Start Frame` and `End Frame` parameters set themselves from your render settings but you can overwrite them within this UI. the `Batch Size` parameter is how many frames will be allocated to each computer, learn more about batch sizes and what they mean practically [here](#batch-size)!

 ## Requirements